saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 [Go Back Up to the List of Steps](#steps)

-### <a name="sdarsvt"></a> Creating Virtual Tables of the ABAP CDS Views
+### <a name="sdarsvt"></a> Creating a Virtual Table of the ABAP CDS View

-Now that your HANA system is connected to our S/4HANA system the next step is to add Virtual Tables to our HANA system.
+Now that your HANA system is connected to our S/4HANA system the next step is to add a Virtual Table to our HANA system.
 Of course if you are using just the S/4HANA trial appliance you are only emulating having a separate HANA sidecar.
-Those tables will be based on the two ABAP CDS views that we created earlier.
+This table will be based on the ABAP CD views that you created earlier.

 * If you look in your Remote Sources folder (you might need to right click on the parent Provisioning folder and choose Refresh) you will now see the RS_Abap_S4H Remote Source.
-The easiest way to find the "Z" views that we created in S/4HANA will be in the "ABAP Tables by table name" folder.
+The easiest way to find the "Z" view that you created in S/4HANA will be in the "ABAP Tables by table name" folder.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdivt1.jpg">

 * Open the "ABAP Tables by table name" folder and then go to the "Z" folder where you'll find your "ZXSH..."
-CDS views.
+CDS view.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdivt2.jpg">

-* Select both views and then choose "Add as Virtual Table".
+* Select the view and then choose "Add as Virtual Table".

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdivt3.jpg">